-(also known as: concorde fallacy)
+(also known as: argument from inertia, concorde fallacy, finish the job fallacy)

 Description: Reasoning that further investment is warranted on the fact that the resources already invested will be lost otherwise, not taking into consideration the overall losses involved in the further investment.